anna-caridi/DF/README.md

-# CAPSTONE PROJECT ON BITCOIN PREDICTIONS
+# A PRELIMINARY ATTEMPT AT PREDICTING FUTURE BITCOIN TRENDS

 ### WHY CHOOSING THIS PROJECT?
 The world of cryptocurrencies such as Bitcoin is becoming more and more popular and I thought it would be interesting to work with the challenge of the unpredictable nature of crypto.